mikamito998/ubuntu-termux/README.md

+##### All the code here is not purely from me, but I have summarized it from various sources.
+There is some code that I changed and fixed to make it install easily and run flawlessly
-Hopefully this tutorial that I made myself can help you, thank you
+##### Hopefully this tutorial that I made myself can help you, thank you
-Source:
+##### Source:
 - https://github.com/vinceliuice
 - https://github.com/adi1090x
 - https://github.com/xDoge26
+- Others